The Pressure on High School Students to Have It All Figured Out

 A very small percentage of people will lock in on what they believe is the right career and stay with that.
 We all know someone who will say, “I wanted to be a (insert career) since second grade and that’s what I do now.”

 Much more common?
 Students don’t feel a strong pull.
-And let’s all be frank about this: they know very little about the wide range of real-world careers that exist.
-Students can develop anxiety around that lack of knowledge.
+Teens know very little about the wide range of real-world careers.
+Students can develop anxiety around their lack of knowledge.
 They don’t know what they don’t know.

 Here’s what we know:

-You don’t have to “know” at 15.
-It’s ridiculous to think you COULD know at 15.
-You don’t know yourself well enough to make that decision.
-You don’t know enough about the whole world of careers out there.
+Teens don’t have to “know” at 15.
+It’s ridiculous to think they COULD know at 15.
+They don’t know themselves well enough to make that decision, and they don’t know enough about the whole world of careers out there.

-We also know the opportunities and experiences of high school (and college and their first jobs) can and will shape an individual’s path.
+We also know the opportunities and experiences of high school, college, and first jobs can and will shape an individual’s path.

 And, we know something else, and this is really important.

-Soon, you will need to make SOME (not all!) decisions about your future.
-And there are key steps you can take right now – at 15, at 16, at 17 – that will help you tremendously as these decisions arise!
+Soon, teens will need to make SOME (not all!) decisions about their future.
+And there are key steps you as a family can take right now – at 15, at 16, at 17 – that will help tremendously as these decisions arise!

 Parents can make sure their student understands that career exploration messages and activities are not about making a decision right now.
 Such efforts are about the ongoing intake of information as they continue to learn about themselves, their interests, their strengths, and develop their direction.

-(We support these knowledge-building steps with events like our Why Go to College? and Heads Up programming.)
+(We support these knowledge-building steps with events like our Why Go to College? programming.)

-Parents can encourage teens to take action and explore during the important years of high school (camps, activities, HS courses, electives, career research) so that when they do need to make some decisions, they do so with a larger collection of experiences to draw upon.
+Parents can encourage teens to take action and explore during the important years of high school (camps, activities, HS courses, electives, career research).
+When they do need to make some decisions, they’ll do so with a larger collection of experiences to draw upon.

 How can At The Core help?